pratalytics/digital_marketing/report_automation/pandas/raw_sheet_creator/sample_raw_data/README.md

 # Sample Raw Data
-These are sample datasets to understand what should be the schema of the dataset
+These are snapshots for you to understand what should be the schema of the dataset